pimlie/nuxt-lambda/README.md

-# Nuxt command for quickly building lambda's (very expirimental)
+# Nuxt command for quickly building a Nuxt.js lambda (very expirimental, wip)

-You know that expirimental just means untested right?

 ## :warning: Limited Nuxt.js functionality

 This will create a lambda for Nuxt.js ssr that is extremely optimized to run serverless.
 That means most non-essential Nuxt.js features have been stripped out.

+- No connect server
 - No support for runtime modules (only buildModules)
-- No support for server middlewares
+- No support for server middlewares (although we might be able to add support for this at a later time)
-- No support for serving static files
+- No support for serving static files (eg use Netlify if you want to deploy quickly)
-- mode: SPA is probably broken (not tested, but render.shouldPrefetch/Preload are functions and we serialize with JSON.stringify)
+- mode: SPA is probably broken for now (not tested, but render.shouldPrefetch/Preload are functions and we serialize with JSON.stringify)

 ### Recommended tunables